 The still-young talent ended that season by turning professional to become a member of the Nike-sponsored Oregon Project, coached by Alberto Salazar.
 With the Olympic year upon him, Centro followed up in the same International-level force with a 4th place finish across 1500m at the 2012 London Olympics in 3:31.96.
 Later that year he took down Bernard Legat at the Fifth Avenue Mile.

-To current, 2013 has berthed Centro Junior to another World Track Championships Team in the 1500m, winning the USA National Track Championship title.
+2013 has berthed Centro Junior to another World Track Championships Team in the 1500m, winning the USA National Track Championship title.
 In Moscow Centrowitz won a silver medal firmly cementing himself as one of the worlds best 1500/milers of his generation.